 Deutscher Platz 6

 Communication is a collaborative activity and we are finding some quite sophisticated abilities already in preverbal, 1-year-old infants.
 For example, infants (unlike apes) use common ground to interpret others’ pointing gestures (including gestures to third parties), and also produce pointing gestures differently depending on the experience they have shared with others.
 Slightly older children interpret others’ requests cooperatively, and cooperatively repair their own requests differently depending on the reason their communication failed.
 Further work on gestural communication includes a number of studies on 12-month-old infants’ pointing.
 We have shown that infants point for a variety of motives, including the prosocial motives of sharing attention and interest with others (so-called ‘declarative’ pointing) and helping others by informing.
 In particular, we have shown that infants point differently for knowledgeable and ignorant adults and adults who are currently attending versus not attending.
 Infants (unlike chimpanzees) can even point to communicate about absent referents.
-We are also studying the development of pointing (including relations between comprehension and production of pointing) and young children’s (and apes’) ability to comprehend and produce iconic gestures.
+We also studied the development of pointing (including relations between comprehension and production of pointing) and young children’s (and apes’) ability to comprehend and produce iconic gestures.

 Young children are thought to copy others both to learn from them and to affiliate with them socially, and we are investigating both types of imitation.
 For example, we have shown that young children selectively learn from adults versus peers and from reliable versus unreliable adults, and that they use an understanding of others’ goals and intentions when deciding what to copy from a demonstration.
 With regard to the social function of imitation, we have found relations between mimicry and helping and between affiliation to the group and imitation.
-We are also investigating affiliation in young children using other methods.
+We also investigated affiliation in young children using other methods.

 Using various methods, we have shown that infants as young as 9-12 months of age understand not just others’ goals but also their intentions, the action plans they choose to achieve their goals.
 Similarly, 1-year-olds understand not just others’ perception but also their attention, that is, they know which particular object or aspect of an object others are focusing on within their visual field.
 We have found that 1-year-olds even understand others’ knowledge/ignorance, in the sense of what objects or events others have experienced in the past.
 However, even much older children have difficulty taking others’ visual perspectives.
 We have investigated under what conditions infants know what others know and can see from a perspective different from their own.
 We have found that sharing experiences with others in joint attentional engagement facilitates young children’s understanding of what others know, but hinders children’s understanding of what others can see.
 We have also shown that 3-year-olds know that two people can have mutually incompatible desires, and that this understanding is related to executive function.
-And using various new nonverbal methods, we are studying 1-year-old infants’ understanding of others’ false beliefs.
+And using various new nonverbal methods, we studied 1-year-old infants’ understanding of others’ false beliefs.

 Our general findings are that great apes and human infants are fairly similar in their understanding of others’ intentional states, but human infants go beyond apes in their skills and motivations for sharing intentions in such things as collaborative activities and cooperative communication.